 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-UC technology blends telephony, collaboration, cloud
+UC technology blends telephony, collaboration and cloud

 How vendors sell UC technology

 Since UC is not standardized, vendors sell their platforms in different ways.
 Depending on the need, vendors can sell UC as a full-suite service that includes enterprise-grade telephony functionality.
 In other cases, the phone system is already in place, and UC deploys as the overriding service with telephony attached.
 Most UC vendors are also providers of VoIP phone systems and cloud services, so for them, integrating these elements is part of the value proposition.

 Vendors sell most UC services through vendor partner channels rather than directly to the business.
 In this case, value-added resellers, systems integrators and telecom consultants play a key role, as they have expertise on both sides of the sale.
 They know the UC landscape, and this knowledge helps determine which vendor or service is right for the business and its IT environment.
 UC providers also tend to have more success when selling through these channels.

 Why businesses deploy UC services